Global Electrical Circuit Research Network

 9 RESE’ is in the final stages of sourcing and testing the components for the Desktop Cosmic Ray Monitor and the 3 Axis Fluxgate Magnetometer for Local Geomagnetic Monitoring.
 From this point the project will need to increase its exposure to increase potential monitoring locations and raise funds for the bulk purchases of the components and finale development.
 It is 9 RESE’s intention at that time to run a Kickstarter campaign to achieve those goals.
 With sponsors from Citizen Science communities, HAM organizations, health advocates, and people like you the future of this project is looking good for a quick realization.

 9 RESE’ is looking for collaborators to assist in bringing this project to fruition in a timely manner.
-If you want to be active in this project join the team by signing up here to become a member and contribute to the conversation in the GECRN Parlor.
-Current discussions in the GECRN Parlor are focusing on the instrument development for the next datums (surface electrical charge, telluric currents, TEC/GPS, and aerosol concentrations); data management protocols; and programs for the micro-boards and back-end.
-We look forward to hearing your thoughts on this project in the comments below and co-collaborating with you in the GECRN Parlor.
+If you want to be active in this project join the team by sending a email to Todd @ firstname.lastname@example.org or on the contact form below.
+Current discussions amongst the team are focusing on the instrument development for the next datums (surface electrical charge, telluric currents, TEC/GPS, and aerosol concentrations); data management protocols; and programs for the micro-boards and back-end.
+We look forward to hearing your thoughts on this project in the comments below and co-collaborating with you in the near future.